 Democratic candidate says he will stand up to extremism and fight for education funding

-Sandpoint Mayor Shelby Rognstad announced he will run for Idaho governor in 2022 as a Democrat.
+Sandpoint Mayor Shelby Rognstad announced he will be a write-in candidate for the 2022 Democratic primary.
 (Courtesy of Elle Casner)

 Sandpoint Mayor Shelby Rognstad has announced his intention to run for governor of Idaho as a Democrat, and while he knows it’s an uphill battle in a state with a Republican supermajority, Rognstad says he has plenty of practice building coalitions in an ideologically diverse area of Idaho.

 Like the time he worked with far-right legislator Rep. Heather Scott, R-Blanchard, and the Kalispel Tribe to help stop plans to build a silicon smelter near the border town of Newport, Washington, out of concern for air quality in the North Idaho panhandle.